avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 bases on the strands of its DNA molecules.
 Later in this course we will talk about different methods for sequencing DNA.

-The first time that a *V. cholerae* isolate's genome was sequenced was in the year 2000, for a *V. cholerae* 7PET strain called N16961 that was originally isolated in Bangladesh (`Heidelberg et al 2000`_).
+The first time that a *V. cholerae* isolate's genome was fully sequenced was in the year 2000, for a *V. cholerae* 7PET strain called N16961 that was originally isolated in Bangladesh (`Heidelberg et al 2000`_).
 Since the year 2000, the genomes of thousands of other *V. cholerae* isolates have been sequenced.
 There are quite a lot of small differences between different *V. cholerae* isolates' genomes (that is, there is genetic variation within *V. cholerae*),